 Now you know all about odds, why not try out your new-found skill with a little wager?
 To help you on your way, we've linked up with a few online bookies, all of which are happy to offer you FREE bets - up to £200 in some cases.

-Check out the latest offers to the right hand side of this page.
+Check out the latest offers on our latest bookies promotions page.

-bet365 guarantee BEST ODDS on all horse races.
-This applies to both early morning and board prices, so if you can find yourself a winner, bet365 will allow you to maximise your profits.
+The 'standard' BOG guarantee applies to both early morning and board prices, so if you can find yourself a winner, the bookmaker will allow you to maximise your profits.

 If you take either an early morning price or a board price (ie the price showing at the time you put your bet on), then you will get that price at the very least.
 Sometimes horse prices decrease and sometimes they increase, but with this offer, you get the best of both worlds.
 If you bet at 3 to 1, in the morning or off the board, and the odds decrease to 2 to 1, then you will still be paid out at 3 to 1.
 Alternatively, if the odds increase to 5 to 1, then you will be paid out at 5 to 1.
 Guaranteed!
 It's a great offer for both novice and experienced punters.